Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 The math is simple: if you're checking email that often, you're not doing deep work.
 You're managing chaos.

-There's actually research on this.
-Some study from way back said it takes about 20-25 minutes to get back into focused work after you get interrupted.
-I don't know if that number is perfect, but it feels right when you watch it happen in real time.
+There's research on this: it takes about 20-25 minutes to get back into focused work after an interruption.
 A rep gets interrupted, loses track, and spends the next 20 minutes getting back up to speed.
 Meanwhile, they've got a hot lead sitting in their inbox that they haven't replied to yet.

 The Real Problem: Speed Kills in Sales

 Everyone knows that leads go cold fast.
-I've seen our own data: if you don't respond to a prospect within an hour, they're already talking to someone else.
-That's just how it works now.
+If you don't respond to a prospect within an hour, they're already talking to someone else.

 But here's what I kept seeing: the leads were there.
 They were in the inbox.
 They just weren't being prioritized because everything felt urgent.
 The important stuff got mixed up with the noise.